 When I was a kid, and our family would take a road trip, my dad would tell us to stay in the car while he checked us into a motel.
 That’s because, to save money, he would get a motel room with 2 single beds—for a family of 6.
 Then, once he got the key, we would quietly go into the room, avoiding the lobby.

 When we got up there, my dad would make “the phone call.”

 “Hi, this is room 324,” he would say.
 “Could you bring some more towels to our room?”

 “Yes, sir.
 How many do you need?
 1?
 2?”

 “How about 4?
 And if you can send 2 cots, that would be great.”

 “Sir, this room is booked for double occupancy only.
 We cannot—”

 Dad: “Thank you!”

-HAHA!
-WE THOUGHT THIS WAS NORMAL.
+As a child, I thought this was normal.
 Only later did we realize how hilarious it was to squeeze 6 people into a room for 2.
-But without things like this (and little Ramit sleeping on a couch), it gets pretty expensive to take a family on a trip.
+But without things like this (and little Ramit sleeping on a couch) it gets pretty expensive to take a big family on a trip.

 Fast forward about 30 years.
-My wife Cass and I visit Mexico and stay at one of my favorite hotels.
+My wife, Cass, and I visited Mexico and stayed at one of my favorite hotels.
 We had an amazing time.